talk-to-the-duck/talk-to-the-duck.github.io/content/posts/how-to-evolve-application-cicd/index.md

 #### Creation of a job

-CircleCI defines "jobs" which are executables tasks; each job can  be divided into steps In the first version of our CI we want to:
+CircleCI defines "jobs" which are executables tasks; each job can  be divided into steps In the first version of our CI (cf. code below) we want to:
 * build the jar file
 * run the unit tests
 * run the integration tests